Sam DeCavalcante: "DeCavalcante Papers"

 In addition to murder, the tapes revealed political corruption and links between mobsters and New Jersey public officials.
 Days before Thomas G. Dunn was elected Mayor of Elizabeth, he visited DeCavalcante at his Kenilworth office on October 23, 1964.
 Dunn said to DeCavalcante: "If you have any way of getting to [two redacted names] tell them to keep their lousy mouths shut...
 Because this thing could cream me at the last minute.
 So if you can in some way get to these two guys – tell them to keep this thing out of the papers".
 DeCavalcante promised Dunn support in his mayoral campaign and asked: "Do you think we could get any city work?", to which Dunn laughed and replied: "Well, maybe".
 In a statement issued on June 10, 1969, Dunn claimed that at no point during the meeting had DeCavalcante asked him "to do anything irregular or illegal", and that he had had no contact with DeCavalcante since.
 He also denied that DeCavalcante had any influence over his administration and claimed that he had not been aware of DeCavalcante's underworld associations.
-Other public official implicated by the tapes included Cornelius Gallagher, a member of the U.S. House of Representatives.
-In January 1965, DeCavalcante, along with Joseph "Bayonne Joe" Zicarelli, met with Emanuel Riggi, a reputed Mafioso for whom the government was seeking deportation.
+Other public officials implicated by the tapes included Cornelius Gallagher, a member of the U.S. House of Representatives.
+In January 1965, DeCavalcante, along with Joseph "Bayonne Joe" Zicarelli, met with Emanuel Riggi, a reputed mafioso who the government was seeking to deport.
 At the meeting, Zicarelli suggested that Riggi contact Congressman Gallagher, who "if the case ever got to Washington, would be in a position to get [Riggi] a favorable ruling".
 Gallagher had allegedly been connected with the Mafia since at least 1960.
 He denied that he was involved in Riggi's case and said: "Many kinds of people drop names of public figures.
 But no one is responsible for people dropping his name, whether the name droppers be reputable or disreputable individuals".
 DeCavalcante also discussed police bribery with DeCarlo.
-Two police chiefs named by DeCavalcante were John Ellmyer Jr. of Edison and Ralph C. Petrone from New Brunswick.
+Two police chiefs named by DeCavalcante were John Ellmyer Jr. of Edison and Ralph C. Petrone of New Brunswick.
 In a February 4, 1965 discussion, DeCavalcante mentioned an illegal craps game which was being organized by a man known as "Mickey".
 According to DeCavalcante, Mickey "had an okay" from Ellymer to arrange the game but still "needed a contact possible on the county level".
-Mickey's "county level" contact was alleged to have been arranged three previously by Dutch Mele, a former baseball player who operated taverns in Edison.
+Mickey's "county level" contact was alleged to have been arranged by Dutch Mele, a former baseball player who operated taverns in Edison.